 In writing about visualizing survey data using Tableau I’ve found that the number one impediment to success is getting the data in the right format.
-In accompanying posts I’ll explain how to get this done using Tableau Prep, Alteryx, Tableau 10.x, the Tableau Excel add-in, and Tableau 9.0 pivot feature (you can come close with 9.x, but can’t get it perfect).
+In accompanying posts I’ll explain how to get this done using Tableau Prep, Alteryx, Easymorph, and Tableau 10.x.

 What do I mean by “just so”?

 When I deal with survey data there are usually four different elements that need to fit together:

 - The demographic information (e.g., age of respondents, gender, etc.)

 - Meta data that describes the survey data.

 Let’s see what the four elements look like using an Excel sample data set (click here to download).